HackMerced/HackMerced-III/Tomoe/readme.md

 touch .env
 ```

-Now open up the `.env` file, you should add the following:
+Now open up the `.env` file - you should add the following:
 ```text
 DB_URI={Connection URI of your ArangoDB instance}
 NODE_ENV={Either DEVELOPMENT or PRODUCTIOn}